3JTechno/Project-1/README.md

 shape.forEach(element => grid.filling.push(element)) //Here we actually do a slightly more complex code to calculate the line (grid.filling[line]) to which the element needs to be added to.
 ```

-Each time the grid array receives a new shape, we check if one line has been complete and remove it or them before redrawing the grid.
+Each time the grid array receives a new shape, we check if one line has been completed and remove it before redrawing the grid.

 ```
 lineToRemove = []